SujalVerdhan/Sujal-Verdhan/README.md

 ## 📚 Always Learning

-Currently exploring the wonders of [Technology/Framework].
+Currently exploring the wonders of React JS.
 I believe in the power of continuous learning to stay ahead in the ever-evolving tech landscape.